ErnestL/Interview-Challenges/Vehicle-Positions/README.md

    - 1724293
    - 87700

-- An efficient version of the benchmark approach when run on a reasonbly modern laptop with basic SSD is expected to run in under 400ms.
+- A basic optimized version using the benchmark approach is expected to run in under 400ms.

-- An further optimized approach that focuses on maximum CPU utilization when run on a reasonbly modern laptop with basic SSD and 4 or more cores is expected to run in under 200ms.
+- A further optimized approach that e.g. focuses on maximum CPU utilization is expected to run in under 200ms.
 - The current record for finding all position IDs on our benchmarking PC is 29 ms.